close

 Words: 757|Pages: 2|4 min read

-The term ‘literary canon’ refers to any books, narratives and poems considered to be the most persuasive pieces of a particular time period or place.
-For instance take the 19th century American literacy, it is generally the exposure to a version of a group of texts that has been established as representative of the essential movements, changes and historical events in America during the 1800s.
+The term ‘literary canon’ refers to any books, narratives, and poems considered to be the most persuasive pieces of a particular time period or place.
+For instance, take the 19th century American literature; it generally involves exposure to a version of a group of texts that have been established as representative of the essential movements, changes, and historical events in America during the 1800s.
+The canon is not static; it evolves as new interpretations and insights emerge, reflecting the dynamic nature of literature itself.

-W. H. Auden’s poem ‘Stop all the clocks’, also known as ‘Funeral Blues’, was originally written in 1983, however an early version was published in 1936, but the poem in its final, familiar form was first published in The Year's Poetry in 1938.
+W. H. Auden’s poem ‘Stop all the clocks’, also known as ‘Funeral Blues’, was originally written in 1936, but an early version was published in 1938.
+However, the poem in its final, familiar form was first published in The Year's Poetry in 1938.
 The poem was brought to a whole new audience when it was quoted in full in the 1994 film Four Weddings and a Funeral.
+This public exposure gave the poem a renewed resonance with audiences, highlighting its universal themes of love and loss.

 Funeral Blues is divided into four stanzas.
-The first two stanzas focuse on the mourning of a loss of a close friend.
-In the first stanza the speaker asks that the clocks be stopped, the telephone be cut off so it cannot ring, the dog be kept quiet with a bone to gnaw, and the stopping of the pianos being played.
-However to let the muffled drumbeats, accompany the coffin as it is brought out and the mourners of funeral arrive.
-During a funeral it is common those don’t want to be disturbed by the noise of the world, partly because you need time to grieve and to remind you of the life such person had.
-The requests the speaker makes are paving the way for the funeral.
+The first two stanzas focus on the mourning of the loss of a close friend.
+In the first stanza, the speaker asks that the clocks be stopped, the telephone be cut off so it cannot ring, the dog be kept quiet with a bone to gnaw, and the stopping of the pianos being played.
+However, let the muffled drumbeats accompany the coffin as it is brought out and the mourners of the funeral arrive.
+During a funeral, it is common for those present to not want to be disturbed by the noise of the world, partly because they need time to grieve and reflect on the life of the deceased.
+The requests the speaker makes are paving the way for the funeral, establishing an atmosphere of solemnity and respect.

 In the second stanza, the requests differ.
-He goes on to ask that the planes circle in the sky, writing out a simple yet strong message in skywriting (first used for advertising purposes by the Daily Mail in 1922, just over a decade before Auden wrote ‘Funeral Blues’).
-The message stating ‘He Is Dead’ be scribbled across the sky.
-The crepe bows he desires to place around the necks of the public doves suggests that the speaker’s grief is overwhelming.
-This makes it seem as he wants the rest of the world to mourn with him in peace.
-This is shown as the bows round the necks of the doves, and the black cotton gloves with black being associated with mourning.
+The speaker goes on to ask that planes circle in the sky, writing out a simple yet strong message in skywriting (first used for advertising purposes by the Daily Mail in 1922, just over a decade before Auden wrote ‘Funeral Blues’).
+The message stating ‘He Is Dead’ is to be scribbled across the sky.
+The crepe bows he desires to place around the necks of the public doves suggest that the speaker’s grief is overwhelming.
+This makes it seem as though he wants the rest of the world to mourn with him in peace.
+This is shown through the bows around the necks of the doves and the black cotton gloves, with black being associated with mourning.
+The public display of grief underscores the depth of the speaker's sorrow and his desire for communal recognition of his loss.

-The third stanza makes it’s clear that the man who has died was everything to the speaker.
-The dead man was the speaker’s life, he was a guide and someone so very close to the speaker.
-This suggests that the speaker is talking about more than a friend even, and is dreading the loss of a lover.
-Auden himself was gay and the idea that the poem is a knell by a male poet for a dead male lover.
-At the time this poem was written that state of sexuality would have be around upon amongst the community and various religions.
-The speaker thought that his lover would always be around, but with three simple words, heartbreakingly delivered at the end of the stanza ‘I was wrong.’
+The third stanza makes it clear that the man who has died was everything to the speaker.
+The dead man was the speaker’s life, he was a guide and someone very close to the speaker.
+This suggests that the speaker is talking about more than a friend, and is dreading the loss of a lover.
+Auden himself was gay, and the idea that the poem is a lament by a male poet for a dead male lover adds a layer of poignancy.
+At the time this poem was written, such a state of sexuality would have been frowned upon by the community and various religions.
+The speaker thought that his lover would always be around, but with three simple words, heartbreakingly delivered at the end of the stanza, ‘I was wrong,’ he conveys the devastating finality of his loss.

-The final stanza then takes a number of romantic analogies that are typically associated with poetry such as the stars, the moon, the sun and the oceans.
-As with the previous stanza, the power of Auden’s poetry in this stanza lies in the contrast between this catalogues first three lines and the final line with simplicity yet heart felt emotion.
-But mentioning these poetic tropes has a dual purpose, as well as rejecting the usefulness of such romantic talk in the face of his grief, the speaker is also saying that the world is of no worth if it does not have his lover in it.
+The final stanza then takes a number of romantic analogies that are typically associated with poetry, such as the stars, the moon, the sun, and the oceans.
+As with the previous stanza, the power of Auden’s poetry in this stanza lies in the contrast between this catalog's first three lines and the final line, with its simplicity yet heartfelt emotion.
+By mentioning these poetic tropes, Auden not only rejects the usefulness of romantic talk in the face of his grief but also emphasizes that the world holds no worth if it does not have his lover in it.
+The speaker's desolation is complete, as he finds no solace in the natural beauty that once might have provided comfort.

 Get a custom paper now from our expert writers.